Canadian Confederation: Legacy

-The term Confederation has entered into Canadian parlance both as a metaphor for the country and for the historical events that created it.
+The term confederation has entered into Canadian parlance both as a metaphor for the country and for the historical events that created it.
 It has therefore become one of the most common names for Canadian landmarks.
-Examples include Mount Confederation, Confederation Square, Confederation Building, Confederation Park, Confederation Station, Confederation Heights, Confederation Bridge, and so on.
-This is similar to the American practices of naming things "Union" and likewise the Australians with "Federation".
+Examples include Mount Confederation, Confederation Square, the Confederation Building, Confederation Park, Confederation Station, Confederation Heights, Confederation Bridge, and so on.
+This is similar to the American practices of naming things union and likewise the Australians with federation.

-Indigenous communities were absent or ignored in the process of Canadian confederation.
-As a result of Confederation, the Government of Canada assumed the responsibility of the British Crown in treaty dealings with the First Nations.
-One result of this was the Indian Act of 1873, which has governed relations ever since.
-Canada was no longer a colony of the United Kingdom, but Canadian Confederation continued the conditions of colonialismincluding resource grabbing, broken treaties, forced assimilation, culture loss, ecological destruction, heteropatriarchy, and intergenerational trauma inflicted by the hegemony of the Canadian stateon Indigenous nations that had been self-governing.
+Indigenous communities were ignored in the process of Canadian confederation.
+As a result of Confederation, the Parliament and government of Canada assumed the responsibilities of their British counterparts in treaty dealings with the First Nations.
+The federal Parliament subsequently passed the Indian Act in 1876, which, in amended form, continues to govern Indigenous peoples.
+Confederation created conditions of colonialism, including resource grabbing, broken treaties, forced assimilation, patriarchy, and intergenerational trauma inflicted by the hegemony of the Canadian state on Indigenous nations that had been self-governing.

-As the 20th century progressed, attention to the conditions of Indigenous peoples in Canada increased, which included the granting of full voting rights.
-Prior to 1960, Status Indians were generally not eligible to vote in federal elections unless they gave up their status under the Indian Act.
-The Diefenbaker government amended the Canada Elections Act to remove those restrictions and recognise full voting rights for Status Indians in federal elections, effective July 1, 1960.
-Treaty rights were enshrined in the Canadian Constitution in 1982.
-Recognizing the principle of aboriginal title, a process of land claims settlements is ongoing to settle un-extinguished aboriginal title between the federal government and various bands.
-Created to resolve the effects and after-effects of the residential school system, a Truth and Reconciliation Commission was struck to identify further measures to improve conditions.
+As the 20th century progressed, attention to the conditions of Indigenous peoples in Canada increased, which included the granting of full voting rights in 1960.
+Treaty rights were enshrined in the Canadian constitution in 1982 and, in Sparrow v.
+The Queen, the Supreme Court determined there exists a fiduciary affiliation between the Canadian Crown and Indigenous peoples in which the Crown is constitutionally charged with providing certain guarantees to the First Nations.
+Recognizing the principle of aboriginal title, a process of land claims settlements is ongoing.
+Created to resolve the effects of the residential school system, a Truth and Reconciliation Commission was struck to identify further measures to improve conditions.